-This guide is based on Fair Labor Association's deep expertise on upstream supply chains.
+This guide is based on the Fair Labor Association (FLA)'s deep expertise on upstream supply chains.
 Since 2006, FLA has researched working conditions in upstream supply chains for commodities such as cotton, leather, synthetics, and other agricultural products.
-As a result, the FLA has developed reproducible methodologies, strategies, and tools that delve into the supplychain tiers, from manufacturing units to farms.
+As a result, FLA has developed reproducible methodologies, strategies, and tools that delve into a supply chain's tiers from manufacturing units to farms.